 So, what were your first impressions?
 At what point did you decide that they’re perfect for your child?
 What weird things did they do that caused you concern?
 What are some of your daughter’s characteristics her groom should be wary of?!

 Obviously, you can add more levels of teasing if you can genuinely deliver it with true affection.
 If you have any remaining reservations, certainly do NOT even allude to them.

-Conclude your speech offering some wise, and also some humorous words of wisdom regarding a happy marriage.
+Conclude your speech by offering some wise, and also humorous words of wisdom regarding a happy marriage.
 Wish the happy couple all the best in their life together and ask the guests to join you in a toast to their health and happiness.